RomainSepulchre/DOTS-ECS_Experiments/Notes/Components.md

 - **ManualOveride**: Ignore all `TransformUsageFlags` values from other bakers on the same GameObject.
 No transform components are added to the entity.

 > The baker for default GameObject component automatically add the equivalent ECS transform usage flags to the baked entity.
 For example, a game object with a `MeshRenderer` component will be baked into an entity with the `Renderable` transform usage flag.

+### Custom transform systems

+If we need to add a specific transform functionality, [it is possible to customize the built-in transform system](https://docs.unity3d.com/Packages/com.unity.entities@1.3/manual/transforms-custom.html).

+First of all, the built-in transform system use [write groups](Queries.md#write-groups) internally and we can configure them to ignore the entities we want to process with our custom transform system.

+To create a custom transform system we must follow these steps:

+1. Substitute the `LocalTransform` component.
+    - Create a .cs file that define a substitute class for `LocalTrnasform`.
+The best way to do it is to copy *LocalTransform.cs* from the entities package and rename it.
+    - Change the property and method to suit our needs.
+2. Create an authoring component to receive our custom transforms.
+    - The entities that will be processed by the custom system must: have our custom local transform substitute, have a `LocalToWorld` component and if it has a parent it must also have a `Parent` component that points to it.
+    - The best way to ensure we meet these requirement is by adding an authoring component to each entities and use the `TransformUsageFlags.ManualOverride` to be sure the entity won't receive any built-in transform components.
+3. Replace `LocalToWorldSystem`
+    - Same as the `LocalTransform` substitute, we can copy *LocalToWorldSystem.cs* and rename it to create a substitute system that fit our needs.
+    - In the system we replace all the occurence to the built-in `LocalTransform` by our substitute transfrom component.
+    - We also need to remove `WithOptions(EntityQueryOptions.FilterWriteGroup);` from the queries to be sure the system won't exclude the corresponding entities like the built-in transform system.

 ## Aspects